 Siesta Sleep (biphasic):

 Siesta sleep is very common in Spain, Germany, and various other European countries.
-Spain specifically closes shops in the middle of the day for a few hours so that people can go home for lunch, napping, and other quiet activities.
+Spain specifically closes shops in the middle of the day for a few hours so that people can go home for lunch, nap, and do other quiet activities.
 The siesta schedule consists of 5-6 hours of sleep at night and a 20 to 90-minute nap in the early afternoon.
-This form of sleep matches with our natural Circadian rhythm and is commonly known by scientists to be healthier than monophasic sleep, with the short nap increasing productivity and alertness during evening hours.
+This form of sleep matches with our natural circadian rhythm and is commonly known by scientists to be healthier than monophasic sleep, with the short nap increasing productivity and alertness during evening hours.
 A biphasic sleeper typically sleeps between 5 and 7 hours a day.

 Triphasic was coined and made popular by Leif and is an efficient and simple schedule.
 There is little adaptation involved in a change from monophasic sleep to this schedule, and 3 to 5 hours extra are gained each day.
-The reason for its ease of adaption is that, similar to biphasic sleep, it aligns with the Circadian rhythm, with a nap after dusk, a nap before dawn, and a nap in the afternoon.
+The reason for its ease of adaption is that, similar to biphasic sleep, it aligns with the circadian rhythm, with a nap after dusk, a nap before dawn, and a nap in the afternoon.
 A Triphasic sleeper typically sleeps between 4 and 5 hours a day.

 The Everyman schedule is the most successful reduced-sleep schedule to date, it is constantly increasing in popularity, and people have achieved it without compromising their current health.
-While monophasic, biphasic, and triphasic schedules are all Circadian centric schedules, Everyman schedules rely on both Circadian and Ultradian Rhythms.
+While monophasic, biphasic, and triphasic schedules are all circadian centric schedules, Everyman schedules rely on both circadian and ultradian rhythms.
 This makes Everyman schedules have a significantly more difficult adaptation period than all of the previous schedules, as the consistency of times between periods of sleep matters much more.
 That being said, Everyman is still significantly easier than any of the nap-only schedules.
 Everyman schedules include Everyman 2 (E2) which is a with core sleep between 4.5 and 6 hours and two 20 minute naps; Everyman 3, with a core between 3 and 4 hours and three 20 minute naps; and Everyman 4 with a core between 1.5 and 2.5 hours, with four 20 minute naps.

 Dual-Core sleep is a derivative of the other schedules but with a core sleep around dusk, a core around dawn, and a number of naps in the afternoon.
 Dual-core schedules can have the benefits of both segmented sleep and siestas and so is theoretically very healthy.
 DC1 is two cores totaling about 5 hours of sleep, and one nap in the middle of the day.
 DC2 is two cores totaling about 4 hours of sleep, and two naps throughout the day.
 DC3 is two cores totaling about 3h sleep, and three naps throughout the day.